Padres top Dodgers as fans throw baseballs, trash at San Diego players - KESQ

 “We’re about to go back to San Diego with a very, very loud, raucous, aggressive, hungry crowd that’s going to be super excited and going to be getting after it.
 But I know also that we’ll stay classy, San Diego,” Shildt said.

-The Padres’ six home runs on Sunday night tied the Major League playoff record set by the Philadelphia Phillies last year and the Chicago Cubs in 2015.
+The Padres’ six home runs on Sunday night tied the MLB playoff record set by the Philadelphia Phillies last year and the Chicago Cubs in 2015.

+Tatis got the Padres on the board early, and his solo shot was quickly followed up by a two-run homer from David Peralta in the top of the second.

+Dodgers second baseman Gavin Lux hit back with a sac fly in the bottom of the second, but the Padres’ lead was opened up again by Jackson Merrill, first with an RBI single in the sixth and later with a two-run home run in the eighth.

 The-CNN-Wire